onlinehub0808/-smart-contract-best-practices/docs/known_attacks.md

 An attacker can use this to censor transactions, causing them to fail by sending them with a low amount of gas.
 This attack is a form of "[griefing](https://en.wikipedia.org/wiki/Griefer)": It doesn't directly benefit the attacker, but causes grief for the victim.
 A dedicated attacker, willing to consistently spend a small amount of gas could theoretically censor all transactions this way, if they were the first to submit them to `Relayer`.

 One way to address this is to implement logic requiring forwarders to provide enough gas to finish the subcall.
 If the miner tried to conduct the attack in this scenario, the `require` statement would fail and the inner call would revert.
-A user can specify a minimum gasLimit along with the other data (in this example, typically the `_gasLimit` value would be verified by a signature, but that is ommitted for simplicity in this case).
+A user can specify a minimum gasLimit along with the other data (in this example, typically the `_gasLimit` value would be verified by a signature, but that is omitted for simplicity in this case).

 ```sol
 // contract called by Relayer